suit-wg/suit-mti/draft-ietf-suit-mti.md

 # Full CDDL {#full-cddl}

-The following CDDL creates a subset of COSE for use with SUIT.
+The following CDDL snippet {{!RFC8610}} creates a subset of COSE for use with SUIT.
 Both tagged and untagged messages are defined.
 SUIT only uses tagged COSE messages, but untagged messages are also defined for use in protocols that share a ciphersuite with SUIT.